NambiarVishnu/Financial-Insight/Readme.md

 ## Technologies Used

 - Java 17: The core programming language
-- Spring Boot: For building the application
+- Spring Boot: For building the backend
+- React - For building the frontend
 - Aspose Pdf: Converting PDF to Excel
 - Apache POI: For handling Excel operations
 - Maven: For dependency management and build automation